TeamBasedInquiryLearning/library/site/pages/about.md

 - Jordan Kostiuk† presented "Tailoring TBIL Resources Using Github" at Mathfest 2024

-- Sharona Krinsky† presented at "Team-Based Inquiry Learning in Linear Algebra" Mathfest 2024
+- Sharona Krinsky† presented "Team-Based Inquiry Learning in Linear Algebra" at MathFest 2024

 - Apoorva Mate† presented "Flipping the Script: Collaborative Learning Made Easy with Team-Based Inquiry" at the Fall 2024 New England COMMIT meeting